 Help me form a guild plan including asparagus (plants forum at permies) Nitrogen fixerMulch Insectiary Pest repellant Ground cover Accumulator It is said that asparagus doesn't like to be crowded or have their roots disturbed, so you probably can't use anything that requires pulling.

 Well, not exactly free is it?
 Anymore than anything is free.
-All About Growing Asparagus.
+You spend the time, you buy the gardening supplies, fertilizer, etc. All About Growing Asparagus.
 (For details on growing many other vegetables and fruits, visit our Crop at a Glance collection page.)

 The spears that we enjoy as a vegetable are the new shoots that emerge in spring.
 The most important part of growing asparagus is to realize that it will take a couple of seasons before you taste the first bite of homegrown asparagus.
+Plants need to be allowed to mature before you can harvest.
+They will remain in the same place in your garden for many years—15, 20, sometimes 30.
+Asparagus grows well in all parts of the country except the warmest portions, zones 8b and higher.
 How big should an asparagus patch be?
 How To Grow Asparagus.
 Asparagus fetches high prices in the supermarkets, but why pay when you can cut your own crop straight from the garden?

 Growing asparagus in the UK is simple, and once established, asparagus beds are relatively low maintenance.
 It does have several demands - a permanent spot, plenty of room to grow, and just a little patience.
 But don’t t be put off, as just a single row of 10-12 plants can easily start to produce a decent crop in as little as two years.
 Indeed, few vegetables will give you such a good return on your initial investment.